XopheD/codespan_preprocessed/README.md

 [![Docs](https://img.shields.io/docsrs/codespan_preprocessed)](https://docs.rs/codespan_preprocessed)

-This is an extension of the very useful crate `codespan_reporting` to deal with preprocessed file through the well-known`m4` or `cpp`.
+This is an extension for the very useful crate `codespan_reporting` to deal with preprocessed file through the well-known`m4` or `cpp`.

 Using such a preprocessor allows, among a lost of things, the